iwatake2222/AR_Smart_Glasses_EdgeTPU/README.md

 sudo ln -s _edgetpu_cpp_wrapper.cpython-35m-arm-linux-gnueabihf.so _edgetpu_cpp_wrapper.cpython-37m-arm-linux-gnueabihf.so
 ```

-- To start the application automatically on boot
+- To start the application automatically on boot.
+This scripts set cron configuration

 ```
 convvert CRLF to LF in autorun.sh and install.sh